 Create a Custom Function to Identify Email Providers in Google Sheets

 Have you ever needed to categorize email addresses by their provider?
 Whether you're analyzing your marketing campaign data or organizing your contact list, knowing the email provider can be invaluable.
 In this tutorial, I'll show you how to create a custom function in Google Sheets that automatically detects the email provider by analyzing the domain's MX records.
-This project should take about 15-20 minutes to complete.
+We will use Google's public DNS API to look up the MX (mail exchanger) records for the domain (not sure what an API is?
+Check out my beginner-friendly explanation).
+These records tell us which mail servers handle email for the domain.

 Prerequisites